Ectopic Pregnancy

 - Previous ectopic pregnancy, history of tubal surgery (~33% of pregnancies after tubal ligation are ectopic.)

-- Use of an intrauterine device (IUD): IUD reduces absolute risk of ectopic pregnancy, but there is an increased likelihood of ectopic location if pregnancy occurs.
+- Use of an intrauterine device (IUD): IUD reduces absolute risk (and therefore number) of ectopic pregnancies, but in a patient with an IUD in place presenting with a pregnancy, there is an increased likelihood that the pregnancy is ectopic, compared with a patient without an IUD.

 - Use of assisted reproductive technologies

-- Tobacco use; patients with disorders that affect ciliary motility may be at increased risk (e.g., endometriosis, Kartagener).
+- Tobacco use; patients with disorders that affect ciliary motility may be at increased risk (e.g., endometriosis, Kartagener syndrome).

 General Prevention